axean/tergite-frontend/apps/tergite-mss/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](./LICENSE.txt) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/tergite/tergite-mss/issues)
+## Report bugs using Github's [issues](https://github.com/tergite/tergite-frontend/issues)

 We use Github issues to track bugs.
-Report a bug by [opening a new issue](https://github.com/tergite/tergite-mss/issues); it's that easy!
+Report a bug by [opening a new issue](https://github.com/tergite/tergite-frontend/issues) and adding the label 'mss' to it; it's that easy!

 ## Write bug reports with detail, background, and sample code